How is a pension split in a divorce?

 Your former spouse may have an entitlement to your private pension, but they will not have an entitlement to your basic UK state pension but your additional state pension could be shared.

-If you or your spouse have a private pension, then it must be disclosed as part of the financial disclosure during the divorce process.
-All pensions, whether held in the UK or abroad, must be disclosed.
+If you or your spouse have a private pension, it must be disclosed as part of the financial disclosure during the divorce process.
+All pensions, whether in the UK or abroad, must be disclosed.

 How is an English pension shared after an overseas divorce?

-How Osbornes can help?
+How can Osbornes help?

 A good starting point for clients who have initiated divorce proceedings or are planning to is to gather full and up-to-date valuations of all the pensions they and their partner have.
 The government provides a free forecast of state pensions, and the cash equivalent value of private schemes can be obtained by sending ‘Form P’ on the court service website to the provider.